MrFums/Valbot/README.md

 ## Requirements

 Only works on 1920 x 1080 resolution.
-If you wish to add a custom resolution, you need to get your own version of the images from the `images` folder, call them EXACTLY the same name and replace the original files.
+If you wish to make the bot work with a different resolution other than 1920 x 1080, you need to get your own version of the images for the bot to recognize.
+Read on how to do this [here](https://github.com/MrFums/Valbot/blob/master/information/change_resolution.txt).

 Run the batch file as Administator to install the dependencies.
 Seems to only work on 64bit Windows 10 with Python 3.9